typelevel/cats/README.md

 ### Community

-Discussion around Cats is currently happening on Github issue and PR pages as well as in two Gitter channels:
+Discussion around Cats is currently happening on Github issues, PR pages, two Gitter channels, and we're also trying out Discord:

+[Typelevel Discord](https://discord.gg/XF3CXcMzqD) has access to all of the Typelevel library channels as well as community channels.
+Please join us!

 [Gitter channel cats](https://gitter.im/typelevel/cats) is for general user questions and discussions, and